telerik/xaml-docs/netcore/overview.md

 See how to migrate your app in the [Migrating to .NET Core]({%slug netcore-support-migration%}) article.

 > The installation approaches for the __.NET__ versions of the Telerik dlls are the same as the ones for the __.NET Framework__ version.
 Read more in the [Getting Started]({%slug getting-started-first-steps%}) section of the documentation.
-The additional setting for the .NET Core 3.1 and later is that the [Microsoft.Windows.Compatibility](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) package should be installed manually.
-This is not needed if you install the Telerik dlls using nuget packages.
+The additional setting for .NET 6 and later is that several controls rely on third party NuGet packages.
+These are automatically installed when adding the Telerik assemblies via NuGet or the Telerik Visual Studio Extension.
+In case you reference the assemblies manually, one or more of the following packages should be installed manually: `System.Data.OleDb`, `System.Drawing.Common` and `System.ServiceModel.Http`.

 ## .NET Core 3.1 Requirements